isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-If there is no obvious resource handle and for some reason defining a proper RAII object/handle is infeasible, as a last resort, cleanup actions can be represented by a [`final_action`](#Re-finally) object.
+Sometimes, there is no distinct resource handle and for some reason defining a proper RAII object/handle is infeasible.
+As a last resort, represent cleanup actions with a [`final_action`](#Re-finally) object.

 ##### Note

-But what do we do if we are writing a program where exceptions cannot be used?
+But what do we do if we are writing a program where we can't use exceptions?
-First challenge that assumption; there are many anti-exceptions myths around.
+First, challenge that assumption; there are many anti-exceptions myths around.
 We know of only a few good reasons:

 * We are on a system so small that the exception support would eat up most of our 2K memory.
-* We are in a hard-real-time system and we don't have tools that guarantee us that an exception is handled within the required time.
+* We are in a hard-real-time system, and we don't have tools that guarantee handling an exception within the required time.
 * We are in a system with tons of legacy code using lots of pointers in difficult-to-understand ways (in particular without a recognizable ownership strategy) so that exceptions could cause leaks.
 * Our implementation of the C++ exception mechanisms is unreasonably poor